Intel sees tablet-chip efforts paying off this year

-TAIPEI Intel Corp is ramping up its efforts to have more of its chips used in mobile devices, a market it was initially slow to respond to, as officials said on Monday they expect more than 30 tablets using its processors hitting the market this year.
+TAIPEI, June 4 Intel Corp (INTC.O) is ramping up its efforts to have more of its chips used in mobile devices, a market it was initially slow to respond to, as officials said on Monday they expect more than 30 tablets using its processors hitting the market this year.

-Samsung Electronics Co announced on Monday it will use Intel's processors to power a new version of one of its top-tier Android tablets, while Asustek Computer Inc also showcased tablet and phablet designs using Intel chips.
+Samsung Electronics Co (005930.KS) announced on Monday it will use Intel's processors to power a new version of one of its top-tier Android tablets, while Asustek Computer Inc (2357.TW) also showcased tablet and phablet designs using Intel chips.
 Both moves are considered a breakthrough for the U.S. chipmaker.
+[ID:nL2N0EB1QO]

 "We're seeing some really great momentum in our customers.
 We got over 30 tablet designs already on, across Android and Windows, and we expect to have them for the holidays," Gregory Bryant, Intel's Asia Pacific vice president and general manager said in an interview on Tuesday at the Computex trade show in Taiwan.